 Elizabeth Emens is an Isidor and Seville Sulzbacher Professor of Law at Columbia Law School.
 Her principal areas of publishing and teaching include disability law, family law, anti-discrimination law, contracts law, and law and sexuality.

 Emens was the Bigelow Fellow and lecturer in law at the University of Chicago Law School from 2003 to 2005.
-She clerked for Judge Robert D. Sack, 2nd U.S. District Court of Appeals from 2002 to 2003.
+She clerked for Judge Robert D. Sack, U.S. Court of Appeals for the Second Circuit, from 2002 to 2003.

 She is a member of the New York State Bar Association and American Bar Association.

 Elizabeth Emens earned her J.D. from Yale University; her Ph.D. from King's College, Cambridge, where she was a Marshall Scholar; and her B.A. from Yale University.

 - Disability law

 - “Compulsory Sexuality,” 66 Stanford Law Review, 2014

 - “Disabling Attitudes: U.S. Disability Law and the ADA Amendments Act,” (a symposium contribution) 60 American Journal of Comparative Law 205, 2012

 - “Regulatory Fictions: On Marriage and Countermarriage,” 99 California Law Review, 2011

 - “What's Left in Her Wake: In Honor of Adrienne Asch,” (a brief response to the life and work of Adrienne Asch) Hastings Center Report, at 19, March to April 2014